Zone

 Circumstances:

-Following an uneventful flight from Cairo, the crew started the descent to Bunia in marginal weather conditions.
-In limited visibility due to low clouds, the pilot-in-command continued the approach at an insufficient altitude when the four engine aircraft struck the slope of the Bogoro Peak located about 8 km short of runway.
-The wreckage was found 60 meters below the summit and all 35 occupants have been killed.
+Following an uneventful flight from Cairo, the crew started the descent to Bunia.
+Nevertheless, visibility was poor due to a low ceiling.
+On final approach, the four engine airplane impacted the slope of the Bogoro Peak located 8 km short of runway.
+The wreckage was found 100 metres below the summit and all 35 occupants have been killed.

 Probable cause: